Subscribe to the Newsletter

 Anything that adversely affects your Energy Organs may consume more Jing than desirable.

 We all want to remain healthy throughout our lives.
-Immunisation is promoted widely for this and, although hygiene and other factors account for some of its successes, it is a great idea.
+Immunisation is promoted widely for this and although hygiene and other factors account for some of its successes, it is a great idea.

 However, it is difficult to know what the long term effects of immunisation are.
 Nowadays, at least in the UK, a baby receives at least 18 vaccinations within its first 18 – 24 months of life.
 Some of these are booster shots.

-The reasoning is that getting these in before the baby's immune system becomes fully operational means that the baby is protected as early as possible.
+The reasoning is that getting these in before the baby’s immune system becomes fully operational means that the baby is protected as early as possible.
+Since its immune system isn’t functioning like an adult’s, the baby’s reactions to the immunisations will be subdued.

 That is a laudable reason, but we don’t know what – if anything – this does to the baby’s long-term health and its immune system.